Ylar/Search-and-Destroy-1.3.3/README.md

 plan mentioned above.
 If anything goes wrong with it, let me know.
 This wasn't rushed, exactly, it just hasn't had as long to be tested as other things, but I fixed all of the issues that I was able to identify.
 Type "search help" to see the new command syntax.

-Please let me know if anything breaks or there are other issues.
-Everything is working for me; it's been several dozen campaigns without any errors or having to stop and fix any problems.
-When I upload these files, they're identical to what I'm running and have been testing.
-Ideally that means good times for everyone, but if not, come talk to me.
-Please be advised, my work schedule is exhausting, it fucking sucks and will only get worse as the god-forsaken holiday hell season approaches.
-But if you contact me I'll do my best to get back to you whenever I manage to be awake and/or around.

-It'll be pretty hard to top automatic noexp as far as adding new features goes.
-But adding new features was never the primary objective:  Bug and problem fixing was, and there's still plenty to be done on that front.
-For now, I hope you enjoy this update as I believe it to be a noticeable improvement even over 1.3.1.

-Happy searching and destroying, ninjas.
--